alvarobartt/investpy/docs/_build/html/_sources/introduction.rst.txt

     import investpy

-Currently the main functions of `investpy <https://pypi.org/project/investpy/>`_ support historical data retrieval of equities, funds and ETFs from all around the world (as indexed in Investing.com).
+Currently the main functions of `investpy <https://pypi.org/project/investpy/>`_ support historical data retrieval of stocks, funds and ETFs from all around the world (as indexed in Investing.com).
 Additionally to historical data retrieval, investpy also offers additional data retrieval related to the indexed financial products.

 In order to clarify this concepts, some investpy functions are going to be presented, even though all of them